Elizabeth Pinkerton Memorial Award

 Regional and rural medicine needs more doctors like Freyja and I feel that she is the perfect example of a doctor going beyond her job description to care for her patients.’

-Dr Nicholas (Nick) Smith, Head of Neurology at the Women’s and Children’s Hospital in Adelaide, South Australia had been confirmed as the recipient of the 2020 Elizabeth Pinkerton Memorial Award.
+Dr Nicholas (Nick) Smith, Head of Neurology at the Women’s and Children’s Hospital in Adelaide, South Australia was confirmed as the recipient of the 2020 Elizabeth Pinkerton Memorial Award.

 Members of the Australian TSC Community nominated Dr Smith for the award.
 He was recognised in particular for the information, advice, alternative options and assistance he has provided to TSC families, giving them confidence as parents to tackle the challenges of the disease.